-Looking for a compliment worthy, yet easy Indian Dinner Party Menu?
-Here are some crowd pleasing recipes for appetizers, entrees, and desserts, including tried and tested sample menus.
-These recipes are easy to multiply, can be prepped ahead, and are perfect for Diwali parties, or any celebration.
-And most of them can be made using your Instant Pot!
+Looking for a compliment-worthy, yet easy Indian Dinner Party Menu?
+Here are some crowd-pleasing recipes for appetizers, drinks, entrees, and desserts, including tried and tested sample menus.
+These recipes are easy to multiply, can be prepped ahead, and are perfect for Diwali parties, or any Indian-themed celebration.

 Planning for a party can be really stressful.
 A lot of people get overwhelmed by the decisions on what to cook, which dishes pair well, appetizers to serve, and what drinks to offer.